 Not only do your site visitors have a hard time finding the resources they need, but your team also struggles to find assets to support your sales conversations.

-This is why you need a content hub.
+This is why you need a resource centre.

-A content hub, also called a resource center or knowledge base, is a section of your website where you can gather all of your content marketing assets and organize them attractively for your audience.
+A resource page, also called a content hub or knowledge base, is a section of your website where you can gather all of your content marketing assets and organize them attractively for your audience.

 Your content hub might include some of these asset types:

 - Video library

 - Case studies

 Apart from organizing your content, there are multiple benefits to having a resource centre.
 Let’s look at the top three.

 Done well, content hubs are a great tactic for attracting new leads to your website.

 But for that, you have to know who your audience is, and what they’re looking for.
 What are their challenges?
 What will make their professional (or personal) life better?